 Watashi and anata

-The formal pronouns ‘watashi’ (I) and ‘anata’ (you) seldom show up in animes and Japanese dramas because in animes there are many other ways to say ‘I’ and ‘you’, each one with its own nuance.
-In this clip from ‘Your name’ (kimi no na wa), a girl that unwillingly has exchanged bodies with a boy named Taki, is talking to his friends for the first time; not knowing how Taki addresses himself, she tries different ways until she hits the right one:
+The formal pronouns ‘watashi’ (I) and ‘anata’ (you) do not show up in animes and Japanese dramas as often as we would expect because in animes, where casual language dominates, the preference is to use other ways to say ‘I’ and ‘you’, each one with its own nuance.
+In this clip from ‘Your name’ (kimi no na wa), a girl that unwillingly has exchanged bodies with a boy named Taki, is talking to his friends for the first time; not knowing how Taki addresses himself, she tries different ways to say ‘I’ until she hits the right one:

 Taki: aa… eeto…

-The most common words for ‘I’ that we would appear in animes and manga are:
+The most common words for ‘I’ that appear in animes and manga are:

 - 私 – watashi – formal, business-like, gender neutral